AztecProtocol/aztec-packages/yellow-paper/docs/calls/public_private_messaging.md

 ## Private to Public Messaging
 When a private function calls a public function:
-1. Public function args get hashed together in a chunk
+1. Public function args get hashed together
 1. A public call stack item is created with the public function selector, it's contract address and args hash
 1. The hash of the item gets enqueued into a separate public call stack and passed as inputs to the private kernel
 1. The private kernel pushes these hashes into the public input, which the sequencer can see.